Wyoming Board of Professional Geologists

 CRITICAL EXAM INFORMATION BELOW:

-All of your application documents may be scanned and emailed to prof.geo@wyo.gov
+All application documents may be scanned and emailed to prof.geo@wyo.gov

 UPCOMING EXAMS: